 The signal wasn’t even valid as it had failed to reach the 1.0 level.
-Although it’s not a sharp threshold and even slightly weaker signals can sometimes work out, this one peaked at 0.9, which is quite below the 1.0 level.
+Although it’s not a sharp threshold, and even slightly weaker signals can sometimes work out, this one peaked at 0.9, which is quite below the 1.0 level.
 Moreover, it dropped sharply to 0.61 after the price of ZSU20 failed to break the previous resistance, and the chart started to resemble a double top.
-That was a clear sign the opportunity is no longer interesting.
+That was a clear sign the opportunity was no longer interesting.
 However, if the price had broken higher instead of lower, the situation might have been different.
-That’s a big advantage of our model – it can react to the changing markets in real-time.
+That’s a big advantage of our model – it can react to the changing markets in real time.

 How to interpret the rising or falling strength of the signal?
 Should I get out of position if the signal weakens rapidly?